How to Come Down From a High

 - Use cold compresses: These can ease your headache and boost alertness

-- Try an over-the-counter pain medication: Relieves headaches and other aches and pains
+- Over-the-counter pain medication: Relieves headaches and other aches and pains

-- Get a massage: This helps with pain and can boost alertness because it enhances circulation
+- Get a massage: This is great for any ache or pain and can boost alertness because it enhances circulation

-- Use moisturizing eye drops: These can help soothe the dryness and redness in your eyes
+- Use moisturizing eye drops: These can soothe dryness and redness in your eyes

 Sponsored